 - You can easily transform them into a caramel apple cheesecake bar with a quick drizzle of store-bought or homemade caramel sauce!

-- These bars use the same shortbread-style base as Gluten-Free Peach Crumble Bars but they have an extra layer of cheesecake, making them ideal for a decadent dessert.
+- These bars use the same shortbread-style base as these festive Apple Pomegranate Crumble Bars and these Gluten-Free Pech Crumble Bars but they have an extra layer of cheesecake, making them ideal for a decadent dessert.

 You'll find a complete list of ingredients with amounts in the recipe card below.
 Here are a few notes.